conoro/hugo.conoroneill.com/content/post/the-chiltern-challenge-50k-conors-first-ultra-marathon.md

 About 5km from the end I caught up with a group of 4 young people and had a bit of a natter.
 They were n00bs too and some of them were struggling.
 I walked for a bit with them but when they said they were going to walk all the rest, I decided to move on.

 I got to a brilliant steep downhill section and bombed it, which was possibly not the most sensible thing to do near the end but it was fun.
 Then a run across a big field, a tiny bit more walking and OMG, there's the school.
-I ran into the playground, got a big cheer and crossed the finish line feeling amazing.
+I ran into the playground, got a big cheer and crossed the finish line feeling like a million dollars.

 I bloody did it.
 And I didn't hurt too much.
-And if I had to do some more, I'd be up for that.
+And if I had to go further to go, I'd have been ok with that.

 ![Finish Line](http://conoroneill.com.s3.amazonaws.com/wp-content/uploads/2017/07/2017-07-15%2016.52.11-1.jpg)